 - Avoid displaying static images at maximum brightness for long periods of time

-Face ID won't work if you cover your mouth, nose or eyes
+iPhone X Face ID won't work if you cover your mouth, nose or eyes

 Apple said its new device-unlocking feature, Face ID, would recognise you even if your appearance abruptly changes due to things like beards, hats, scarves, glasses, contact lenses, and sunglasses.

-Face ID doesn't work when the iPhone X is in landscape
+iPhone X Face ID doesn't work when the iPhone X is in landscape

-You're lying in bed and you want to unlock iPhone X. No problem, the iPhone works in the dark, and with your eyes full of sleep, but what Face ID isn't capable of is working when the iPhone is held landscape.
-To open your Apple smartphone with the swanky new facial recognition software you have to hold the phone out in front of you in portrait.
+You're lying in bed and you want to unlock iPhone X. No problem, the iPhone works in the dark, and with your eyes full of sleep, but Face ID doesn't work when the iPhone is held in landscape bizarrely.

 Apps that haven't been optimised for the iPhone X show massive "software bezels" - black borders - at the top and bottom, basically making the phone look like the iPhone 8.
 Many apps aren't updated yet.

-Unresponsive display in the cold
+The iPhone x display is unresponsive in the cold

 There were early reports of a problem with iPhone X causing the display to be unresponsive in the cold.
 Apple responded saying that they knew about the problem and promptly issued software update to fix the problem in iOS 11.1.2.